sdavides/AqaraPOST-Homeassistant/generatejson/README.md

-Generate your flow nodered whith value:
+Generate flow json whith your values:

 command FOR first DEVICE: